Zhiwei-Lu/UppASD_print_field/README.md

 <!---[![build status](https://gitlab.com/UppASD/UppASD/badges/master/pipeline.svg)](https://gitlab.com/UppASD/UppASD/pipelines)--->

 The `UppASD` software package is a simulation suite to study magnetization dynamics by means of the atomistic version of the Landau-Lifshitz-Gilbert (LLG) equation.
+Update the function of printing field.

 ***Applications:***
 - [Critical temperature][11] determination